 Train employees on their responsibilities for safety, and enforce violations.

-Take an aggressive approach to providing light duty to all injured employees upon their release from treatment.
+Take an aggressive approach to provide light duty to all injured employees upon their release from treatment.

-The mod is calculated based on data reported to the rating bureau by past insurers.
-Incorrect or incomplete data can cause incorrect mod factors.
+The mod is calculated based on data reported to the rating bureau by past insure s.
+Incorrect or incomplete data can cause wrong mod factors.
 Review loss and payroll data to ensure the calculation is complete and accurate.

-If you would like to find out more information in regards to the experience mod and your workers compensation premiums please contact our office.
+If you would like to learn more about the experience mod and your worker's compensation premiums, please contact our office.